-(ALT 103.7) Everyone enjoys getting to see their favorite band or music artist perform live, but the day after the concert is always a struggle.
-While your ears may pop and throat may be soar from yelling, a study revealed it may be healthier to attends frequently.
+Everyone enjoys getting to see their favorite band or music artist perform live, but the day after the concert is always a struggle.
+While one’s ears may be popped, and throat may be soar from yelling after a concert, a study reveals it may actually be healthier to attend concerts frequently.
 In a study done by O2, experts found that going to a concert every two weeks can add nine years to your life.

-The study, which was led by behavioral scientist Patrick Fagan at Goldsmith University, found that after only 20 minutes of attending a concert, one’s well-being factor increased by 21 percent.
-This study shows that it is higher than walking your dog or doing yoga, which sees an increase of seven percent and ten percent, respectively.
-The study found that going to concerts frequently not only improves happiness, but it also has the potential to make you healthier and significantly extends your lifespan.
+The study, which was led by Behavioral scientist Patrick Fagan at Goldsmith university found that after only 20 minutes of attending a concert, one’s well-being factor increased by 21 percent.
+This is higher than walking your dog or doing yoga, which sees an increase of seven percent and ten percent respectively.
+The study found that going to concerts frequently not only improves happiness, but it also has the potential to make you healthier and significantly extend your lifespan.

-Adding nine years to your lifespan is a bonus of going to concerts frequently, but that’s not all it does.
-The study also found that shows help boost one’s feeling of self-worth, along with the feeling of being close to other people by 25 percent.
+Adding nine years to your lifespan is definitely an added bonus of going to concerts frequently, but that’s not all it does.
+The study also found that concerts help boost one’s feeling of self-worth along with the feeling of being close to other people by 25 percent.
 If there wasn’t an excuse to go to as many concerts as possible, now there is.